puppetlabs/puppet-docs/source/learning/variables.markdown

     # facter

 ...at your VM's command line, and you'll get back a long list of key/value pairs separated by the familiar `=>` hash rocket.
-Prepend a dollar sign (and a `::`, because being explicit about namespaces is a good habit) to a fact name, and you can insert its value anywhere in your manifests.
+To use one of these facts in your manifests, just prepend a dollar sign to its name (along with a `::`, because being explicit about namespaces is a good habit).

 Most kinds of system will have at least a few facts that aren't available on other kinds of system (e.g., try comparing Facter's output on your CentOS VM to what it does on an OS X machine), and it can get fuzzier if you're extending Facter with [custom facts](/guides/custom_facts.html), but there's a general core of facts that give you the same info everywhere.
 You'll get a feel for them pretty quickly, and can probably guess most of them just by reading the list of names.
 Getting better documentation for the various facts and their possible values is... well, it's on the list.
 You know how it is.

 Conditional Statements
 ----------------------

+So you've got a readily-available supply of system info in variables.
+You can use those values directly, or you can use them to change the flow of your manifests.

 ### If

-Moving a little faster again, let's get straight to the basic `if` you've been waiting for:
+So yeah, that brings us to your basic `if` statement.
+Same as it ever was: _**if** condition { block of code } **elsif** condition { block of code } **else** { block of code };_ else and any number of elsif statements are optional.

 {% highlight ruby %}
     if $is_virtual {